What Does it Take to Be a Sociologist?

-Sociologist Example Study human society and social behavior by examining the groups and social institutions that people form, as well as various social, religious, political, and business organizations.
+Sociologist Definition Study human society and social behavior by examining the groups and social institutions that people form, as well as various social, religious, political, and business organizations.
 May study the behavior and interaction of groups, trace their origin and growth, and analyze the influence of group activities on individual members.

 - Collect data about the attitudes, values, and behaviors of people in groups, using observation, interviews, and review of documents.